altays/glitch-toolz/README.md

-Use sh main.sh jpgAnalyze to break the jpg into chunks Use sh main.sh jpgCompile to compile the jpg chunks into an image Use sh main.sh jpgBend and h,s,b, and/or q to bend the jpg chunks Use sh main.sh jpgCompileBend to compile the bent chunks Use sh main.sh jpgBendAndCompile to bend and compile all at once!
+Use sh main.sh jpgAnalyze to break the jpg into chunks Use sh main.sh jpgCompile to compile the jpg chunks into an image Use sh main.sh jpgBend to bend the jpg chunks.
+Check the sh file to see arguments Use sh main.sh jpgCompileBend to compile the bent chunks Use sh main.sh jpgBendAndCompile to bend and compile all at once!